 You’re only eligible to claim the DTC on your income tax return if the Canada Revenue Agency (CRA) approves you for the Disability Tax Credit Certificate.
 Your medical practitioner will complete Form T2201 and certify that you possess a “severe and prolonged impairment.”
 Your practitioner must also describe the effects of your disability.

 There are a number of ways in which you can be eligible for the DTC.
-To be eligible, you must meeting one of the following criteria:
+To be eligible, you must meet one of the following criteria:

 - You’re blind.